 Human Relations and Economy

 Despite the triteness of the maxim of “Money makes the mare go,” its truth is evident in the human relations in the novel The Metamorphosis.
 Only a writer like Franz Kafka can deliver such a transformation that downgrades the importance of a son in the eyes of his own family because he is now unable to earn money.
 The sudden respect first changes into indifferent sympathy and then into outright hatred and estrangement.
 The family thinks as if they are “struck by a misfortune like no one else in their entire circle of relatives and acquaintances.”

 Family responsibility is another major theme of the novel.
 It runs throughout the novel parallel to various other themes.
 The major character of Gregor Samsa immediately thinks of his job after his transformation how he would come out of this situation and return to work.
 This is a sense of realization that his hard-earned money is running his home where his entire family is living.
 Even when he has passed many days in that state, he carefully listens to the conversation of his family and thinks solutions in his mind as a bug.
 Gregor even reflects his inability to fulfill his responsibility which costs him profoundly as he is alienated from the family.

 The story doesn’t clarify the reasons for why and how Gregor Samsa changes.
 It is also not clear whether he could have done something to avoid this fate or escape this transformation.
 However, it can be noted that Gregor and the rest of the characters relatively remain calm since his transformation as if nothing unusual happened.
 Even after Gregor’s death the family neither mourns nor reacts.
-Hence, calm reaction or no reaction is noticed as one of the prominent themes.
+Hence, a calm reaction or no reaction is noticed as one of the prominent themes.